The first time someone told me I should meditate by just quieting my mind, I felt:

 Meditation will change your life in many ways.

-There are many benefits of meditation.
+There are many benefits to meditation.